 KDFN Elder Gertie Tom was inducted into the Order of Yukon on the first day of 2021.
 Over her long life she has made many contributions to the community, including passing on her knowledge of the Northern Tutchone language.
-Writer Alexander Gatensby asked Tom about her life and this recent honour.
+Writer Olivia Gatensby asked Tom about her life and this recent honour.

-Alexander Gatensby: How did you originally get involved with language work?
+Olivia Gatensby: How did you originally get involved with language work?

 Gertie Tom: I was born in 1927, and it was ‘77 when I started with language.
 My mother taught me how to speak the language, so I kept the language.
 Then somebody I guess from Fort Selkirk told John [Ritter] that I was the only one who spoke the language.
 Then John got me, and I started to work with him.
 We worked together for 40 years.